Understanding Sampler Stochasticity in Training Diffusion Models for RLHF

 \section{Numerical experiments}

-In this section, we conduct numerical experiments for fine-tuning large-scale T2I models by leveraging sampler stochasticity, and examine the reward gap.
-Two classes of RL algorithms are considered: DDPO \citep{ddpo} and MixGRPO \citep{MixGRPO}.
-The preference rewards that we use for fine-tuning DDPO include the LAION aesthetic \citep{aesthetic}, HPS\_v2.1 \citep{hpsv2}, PickScore \citep{pickscore}, and ImageReward \citep{imagereward}.
-The rewards for fine-tuning MixGRPO include HPS\_v2.1, PickScore, ImageReward, and Unified Reward. \citep{unifiedreward} To study the reward gap, we use a high stochasticity $\eta$ under gDDIM scheme to generate training samples, and compare them with the ODE samples generated using the same weights in each iteration.
-The stochasticity scale $\eta$ controls the backward dynamics according to \eqref{eq:gddim} and \eqref{eq:sigmaeta} in Section \ref{d-gddim}.
-Choices of hypermaraters are detailed in Appendix \ref{hyperparameters}.
+In this section, we fine-tune large-scale T2I models under large $\eta$ and examine its reward gap $\Delta_\eta$ with RLHF algorithms DDPO and MixGRPO (see Section \ref{difrlhf}).
+Preference rewards for fine-tuning DDPO include the LAION aesthetic \citep{aesthetic}, HPS\_v2.1 \citep{hpsv2}, PickScore \citep{pickscore}, and ImageReward \citep{imagereward}.
+The rewards for fine-tuning MixGRPO include HPS CLIP, PickScore, ImageReward, and Unified Reward \citep{unifiedreward}.

+According to \eqref{eq:gddim} and \eqref{eq:sigmaeta}, we use a high stochasticity $\eta\geq 1.0$ under \textbf{gDDIM scheme} (see Section \ref{d-gddim} and Appendix \ref{a-ddim}) to generate robust training samples $\{Y_T^{\text{SDE}}\}$ and compare them with deterministic inference samples $\{Y_T^{\text{ODE}}\}$ following \eqref{3.1.1}.
+The stochasticity scale $\eta$ controls the noise level of backward dynamics. \begin{remark} In each experiment, the training stochasticity $\eta$ and the number of training steps $N$ are always specified.
+Choices of other hyperparameters are detailed in Appendix \ref{hyperparameters}. \end{remark}